 As shown in the table below, Messrs.
-Dietrich, Chewens, Raven, Levy and Brenner received the following long-term noncash compensation awards under the Omnibus Plan in 2013.
+Dietrich, Chewens, Raven, Levy and Brenner received the following long-term noncash compensation awards under the Omnibus Plan in 2014.
 In granting these awards, the Committee considered market data, as well as individual performance contributing to the Company's success.

-Named
+Named Executive Officer Retention Units (1) Performance Units (2)

-Executive Officer Retention Units (1) Performance Units (2)
+Mr. Dietrich 13,132 15,759

-Mr. Dietrich 15,108 15,108
+Mr. Chewens 4,640 5,568

-Mr. Chewens 5,498 5,498
+Mr. Raven 3,536 5,304

-Mr. Raven 4,006 5,341
+Mr. Levy 4,529 5,435

-Mr. Levy 5,421 5,421
+Mr. Brenner 3,408 4,090

-Mr. Brenner 4,076 4,076
+(1) NEOs met their performance objectives with the exception of Mr. Raven.
+These awards vest 40% after one year and 20% annually for the following three years.

-- (1) NEOs met their performance objectives with the exception of Mr. Raven.
-These awards vest 40% the first year and 20% in each of years two and three. - (2) The performance units are based on meeting the EPS target threshold of 100%.
-The amount of the award above is subject to a potential reduction at December 31, 2014 based upon the quartile ranking of the Company's return on tangible common equity ("ROTCE") against a comparative group of peer institutions, with full vesting and payout occurring following the completion of an additional one-year time-based vesting requirement after the end of the performance period.
+(2) The performance units are based on meeting the EPS target threshold of 120%.
+The amount of the award above is subject to a potential reduction at December 31, 2015 based upon the quartile ranking of the Company's return on tangible common equity (ROTCE) against a comparative group of peer institutions, with full vesting and payout occurring following the completion of an additional one-year time-based vesting requirement after the end of the performance period.
 The following table outlines the quartile peer ranking and the corresponding adjustment factor:

 ROTCE Performance Factor

 Percentile Ranking Factor

-Above 50th percentile 100%
+Above 50th percentile 100 %

-40th - 49th percentile 50%
+40th - 49th percentile 50 %

-30th - 39th percentile 25%
+30th - 39th percentile 25 %

-Below 30th percentile 0%
+Below 30th percentile 0 %

-Prior to 2013, long-term incentive awards to the executives consisted of a grant of i) performance-based restricted stock units, ii) Long-term Incentive Plan Restricted Stock Units ("LTIP") and iii) time-vesting restricted stock units.
+Prior to 2013, long-term incentive awards to the executives consisted of a grant of: i) performance-based restricted stock units; ii) Long-Term Incentive Plan Restricted Stock Units ("LTIP"); and iii) time-vested restricted stock units.

-Performance Based Equity Awards
+Performance-Based Equity Awards

-Performance based equity awards were granted under the Omnibus Plan.
+Performance-based equity awards were granted under the Omnibus Plan.
 Performance share awards (in the form of restricted stock or units) were long-term, equity-based incentive awards that linked executive compensation to the Company's profitability and increased share value.
 The Committee established guidelines for granting awards that were based on the attainment, by the participant, of specific performance goals established at a time when the outcome of the performance goals was substantially uncertain.
-In setting the guidelines, the Committee considered a number of factors, including an individual's organizational position, historical performance, prior awards, current performance, potential future contribution to the Company and recommendations from compensation consultants.
+In setting the guidelines, the Committee considered a number of factors, including an individual's organizational position, historical performance, prior awards, current performance, and potential future contribution to the Company and recommendations from compensation consultants.
 The Committee established the performance period over which the achievement of applicable performance goals will be measured, the executives who may participate during any performance period, the number of performance shares or stock units that may be awarded, and the vesting period for each grant.
 Dividends or dividend equivalents were paid on unvested awards granted prior to 2011.
+No dividends or dividend equivalents are paid on unvested awards granted prior to 2011.
 No dividends or dividend equivalents are paid on unvested awards granted after 2011.